 Transportation

-As for ride shares, Uber is in many places in Costa Rica such as San Jose, Jaco, Quepos, La Fortuna, Grecia and Liberia but do not rely on it as your sole method of transportation.
+As for ride shares, Uber exists in many places in Costa Rica such as San Jose, Jaco, Quepos, La Fortuna, Grecia and Liberia but do not rely on it as your sole method of transportation.

 Food

 With the huge influx of immigrants the past several years, you can find more variety of food thankfully.
 Italian, Mexican, Argentinian grill and American are the most common international cuisines.
-Sadly good Asian food is nearly impossible to find outside of San Jose (and even the ones in San Jose are so-so).
-Expect to pay $$$ for anything not Costa Rican, especially in touristic places.
-A personal pizza is easily $15, Argentinain grill $40-50 per person not including drinks, dessert or appetizers.

 Groceries